How to Optimize Your Website Speed by Improving the Backend

 Web hosting companies own servers ‒ computers on which your web application, databases, and software are stored and run.
-Additionally, web hosts provide their clients with additional services such as backups and server management.
-Your website speed directly depends on the web hosting service you rely on; and web hosts have different capacities and scalability options.
-The most common types of web hosting include shared web hosting, virtual private servers (VPS), and dedicated hosting.
+Additionally, web hosts provide services such as backups and server management.
+Your website speed directly depends on the web hosting service you rely on, and web hosts have different capacities and scalability options.
+The most common types of web hosting include shared web hosting, virtual private servers (VPS), cloud hosting, and dedicated hosting.

-Despite the fact that shared web hosting is the most popular and cheapest solution, we won’t consider it in this article.
-Shared web hosting doesn’t provide enough capabilities to ensure a stable website and consistent speed.
-Instead, we’ll focus on VPS and dedicated hosting and explain why you might choose one or the other.
+Although shared web hosting is the cheapest and most popular solution, we won’t consider it in this article because it doesn’t provide enough capabilities to ensure a stable website and consistent speed.
+Instead, we’ll focus on VPS, cloud, and dedicated hosting and explain why you might choose one over the others.

-Also, VPS prices are quite affordable, though they may go up if your website scales and requires additional services.
-A VPS is an optimal solution for websites with average traffic and, thanks to their scalability options, a VPS is great for ecommerce sites that expect traffic spikes during certain periods.
-Amazon Web Services (AWS) and DigitalOcean are common examples of cloud computing services that offer hosting, storage, computing and other solutions for online businesses.
+Also, VPS prices are affordable, though they may go up if your website scales and requires additional services.
+A VPS is an optimal solution for websites with average traffic.Thanks to their scalability, virtual private servers are also great for ecommerce sites that expect traffic spikes during certain periods.
+Amazon Web Services (AWS) and DigitalOcean are examples of common cloud computing services that offer hosting, storage, computing, and other solutions for online businesses.

 Dedicated hosting provides you with a dedicated server – a physical server that belongs only to you.
 This is an expensive solution.
-First, you pay to rent a server (as a rule, prices start from $150 per month).
+First, you pay to rent a server (as a rule, prices start at $150 per month).
 Second, you need a system administrator to maintain and manage your server.
-However, with dedicated hosting you get resources and power dedicated only to you.
-Also, you can customize basically everything: from your operating system to the type of memory.
+However, with dedicated hosting you get resources and power that are all yours.
+Also, you can customize basically everything, from your operating system to the type of memory.
 Dedicated hosting is recommended for enterprise-grade websites and high-traffic websites where stability and speed are critical.

 The Bottom Line